NikodemGapski/colubris-engine/src/renderer/renderer.md

 # Renderer

-Renderer class takes care of shader programs used for rendering and basic rendering utilities (like clearing a window with a background colour).
+Renderer takes care of shader programs used for rendering and basic rendering utilities (like clearing a window with a background colour).

 ## Shader programs

-Currently `Renderer` only contains one `Shader` instance and passes to its constructor predefined paths to the vertex and fragment shaders.
+Currently `Renderer` only contains one `Shader` instance and passes predefined paths to the vertex and fragment shaders to its constructor.

-## Basic utilities
+## Public methods

-Basic utilities provided by the `Renderer` are:
+Basic utilities provided by the `Renderer` are the following:
 - `clear_window()` (clears the window with a background colour).